Complex Continuing Care

 Toronto Grace is committed to providing compassionate, patient-focused care and services to all individuals who require our help.
 Our values of dignity and respect have equipped us to be leaders in Complex Continuing Care.

 Care and services are provided to patients who have multiple complex care needs requiring ongoing and frequent medical/nursing assessment and intervention; compromised respiratory systems that require ongoing specialized intervention, pressure ulcer and wound management, and care needs that exceed the capability of community care providers.
 The goal is to enhance abilities and improve function.
-Complex Continuing Care is a resource, not a destination.
-The program is to ensure that patients are encouraged to participate in their own care and to enjoy choice and independence.
-Toronto Grace takes a team approach to care and services.
+Complex Continuing Care is an interim resource, not a destination.
+The program ensures that patients are encouraged to participate in their own care and to enjoy choice and independence, working with the interprofessional health care team.

 At Toronto Grace we take a team approach to your health care.
 Our team includes the Physician, Nurses, Dietitian, Chaplain, Occupational Therapist, Physiotherapist, Social Worker, Speech Language Pathologist, Therapy Assistants, Pharmacist, Recreation Therapist, Registered Respiratory Therapists, Chiropodist, and Volunteers.